Follow-up surveillance during and after treatment for prostate cancer

 LOCALIZED PROSTATE CANCER

-Most men with newly diagnosed prostate cancer have localized disease and undergo definitive therapy with curative intent (radical prostatectomy, external beam radiation therapy [RT], brachytherapy).
-Selected patients with low-risk disease may be managed with active surveillance, with definitive therapy deferred until there is evidence of progressive disease.
-(See "Initial approach to low- and very low-risk clinically localized prostate cancer".)
+Most men with newly diagnosed localized prostate cancer undergo definitive therapy with curative intent (eg, radical prostatectomy, external beam radiation therapy [RT], brachytherapy, cryotherapy, high-intensity focused ultrasound).
+Carefully selected patients with low-risk disease should be managed with active surveillance in most cases, with definitive therapy deferred until there is evidence of progressive disease.
+(See "Initial approach to low- and very low-risk clinically localized prostate cancer" and "Active surveillance for men with low-risk, clinically localized prostate cancer".)

 - Obek C, Neulander E, Sadek S, Soloway MS. Is there a role for digital rectal examination in the followup of patients after radical prostatectomy?
 J Urol 1999; 162:762.